Fact checked

 Many Canadians choose family members or loved ones; however, a beneficiary can also be a charity or organization that is meaningful to you.
 Below we have outlined a list of individuals that people commonly choose as their beneficiary or beneficiaries.

-Your spouse: Married couples often choose each other as the primary beneficiary of each others’ estates, which is a common scenario known as a ‘mirrored will’.
+Your spouse: Married couples often choose each other as the primary beneficiary and executor of each others’ estates.

 A minor: You can leave gifts, assets, and property to minors in your will, but keep in mind that the minor will not be able to receive or control any property.
 Please see the section on minor beneficiaries and their guardians.